HansSeidel/CGSE/README.md

 ## Documentation
-The documentation is split into two parts.
+The documentation is split into three parts.
 The first part descripes the project(s) i used to repeat and deepen my knowlegde about openGL.
 This part follows the steps of [this](https://www.youtube.com/watch?v=W3gAzLwfIP0&list=PLlrATfBNZ98foTJPJ_Ev03o2oq3-GGOS2&index=1) tutorial-series.
 <br>
 The second part descripes the progress of the final project.

-<br>In git the first part is below version 1.0.
+<br>In git the first part is below version 1.0 and the second part is below version 2.0

 ### Repetition and consolidation (v0.*)
 **(v0.0)** - At the beginning of the project, the setup has been created.
 In order to check if everything is running